OttoBulletproof Community Forest

 Join in and protect your piece in the OttoBulletproof forest now - for yourself or as a gift!

-I see it as my responsibility to protect the wilderness - for the future of our world and our children.
+I love everything green and therefore see it as my responsibility to protect the wilderness - for the future of our world and our children.
 The last intact rainforests are the green lungs of the planet and are essential for the preservation of biodiversity.
 Let's preserve them together for ourselves and future generations.

 Otto Karasch